-Collision Zone Thinking is a ai-agents Claude Skill built by Jesse Vincent.
+Collision Zone Thinking is a ai-agents claude skill built by Jesse Vincent.
 Best for: Product managers, engineers, and strategists stuck in conventional thinking use this to unlock novel solutions by treating problem domain X like unrelated domain Y..

 - What it does